 • A HKIAC construction arbitration concerning the design and construction of blocks of flats.
 (During pupillage)

-• Assisted counsel acting for an international oil company in an ad hoc UNCITRAL commercial arbitration (London seat, English governing law) arising from a tender process for the supply of equipment to an oil and gas project in Kazakhstan, concerning issues of contractual breach, misrepresentation and conspiracy.*
+• Assisting counsel acting for an international oil company in an ad hoc UNCITRAL commercial arbitration (London seat, English governing law) arising from a tender process for the supply of equipment to an oil and gas project in Kazakhstan, concerning issues of contractual breach, misrepresentation and conspiracy.*

-• Assisted counsel acting for a South American mining company in an ICC arbitration (London seat, English governing law) arising out of a dispute over the supply of iron ore pellets under two long-term sale and purchase agreements.*
+• Assisting counsel acting for a South American mining company in an ICC arbitration (London seat, English governing law) arising out of a dispute over the supply of iron ore pellets under two long-term sale and purchase agreements.*

 Examples of Ella’s work on investment and inter-State arbitrations and related negotiations include: